-To address this, NTU researchers from Nottingham Law School and the School of Arts & Humanities created a comic strip titled ‘Changing Minds’.
+To address this, NTU researcher Loretta Trickett from Nottingham Law School and James Walker from the School of Arts & Humanities created a comic strip titled ‘Changing Minds’.
 It outlines the extent, nature and impact of public gendered harassment, and the potential for men and boys to act as role models through allyship and bystander interventions.
 The approach advocated in the comic has influenced Home Office policy and has been used in numerous anti-harassment campaigns across the UK.
 The comic is also featured in NTU student induction materials.

 By influencing cultural and legal approaches to gender-based violence, NTU is encouraging victims to step forward with their stories.
 Our researchers have already won The Times Higher Education Outstanding Contribution to the Local Community award for their work, and also submitted their research to the Law Unit of Assessment in the Research Excellence Framework (REF) 2021, where 100% of their research impact was rated as world-leading or internationally excellent.

 They are now hoping to achieve a nationwide legislative change in how gendered violence is reported and charged, while also emphasising the key role of civic and preventative education in reducing misogyny in the years to come.